 Where is Joshua Tree Lake RV & Campground?

-Important to note, the owners do not recommend using GPS to get to the campground.
-Instead, use the directions on their website.
+The owners do not recommend using GPS to get to the campground.
+Instead, use directions on their website.

-RV reservations are available online only on their website.
-As per Joshua Tree Lake Campground 2019 rates below:
+RV reservations are available online only through their website.

 Their reservation policy dictates that if you do not arrive for your reservation, nor alert them to any changes in your reservation, you will be charged for the first night of your reservation and will be refunded for the remainder of your stay if applicable.
-Also, a 10% processing fee will be withheld from your refund total.
+A 15% processing fee will be withheld from your refund total.

 Arrival and Check In

-We arrived with with no reservations.
+We arrived with with no reservations because our original boondocking plans went awry.
 There were only a few RV’s parked so there was plenty of availability.
+It may have been sparse due to it being Christmas week.

-We were met in the office by the owner who was amicable and helpful.
+After pulling in, we checked in at the office.
+The owner who was very friendly and helpful.
 There is a very small camp store located inside the office that had dated souvenirs.

 Sites and Amenities

 We found the grounds typical of desert campgrounds.
-Though it was dated, it was clean and picked up.
-The pull-through sites were spacious from what we could tell however, again, there weren’t but a few RVs there so we couldn’t gauge .
-Navigating the campground was easy as there were very few obstacles.
-Each site was equipped with a fire pit and picnic table.
-There are quite a few tent-camping spots.
+Though it was dated, it was clean and tidy.
+The pull-through sites were spacious from what we could tell.
+However again, there weren’t but a few RVs there so we couldn’t really gauge.

 - RV Camping with power & water